 Before You Go

-Opening Times: Open daily from February to Christmas Eve - from 9am to 5pm, or dusk if earlier, on weekdays, and from 10am to 4pm at weekends and on bank holidays.
+Opening Times: The keep is open daily from February to Christmas Eve from 9am to 5pm, or dusk if earlier, on weekdays, and from 10am to 4pm at weekends and on bank holidays.
 Last admission is 30 minutes before closing.
 Closed between 25 December and 31 January.
 See details.

 Access: The keep is accessed by steep flights of uneven steps but wheelchair access is possible to an exhibition about the castle.